JavaMoney/jsr354-api-bp/README.md

-javamoney-api-jdk7
+javamoney-api-bp
 ==================

-JSR 354 forward compatible backport to JDK 7.
+JSR 354 forward compatible backport to JDK 6/7 or other platforms (e.g. Android)